zjzshyq/zjzshyq.github.io/USL_final_paper.md

 implement them by code.
 We will explore the data we use in this paper in the chapter on Data.
 Chapter Clustering shows the analytic process and results of getting the centers, which will conclude PCA and k-means.
-Chapter Recommendation discusses how we get the recommend list using Apriori, and how we combine cluster centers and recommend lists together to recommend for the new.
+Chapter Recommendation discusses how we get the recommendation list using Apriori, and how we combine cluster centers and recommend lists together to recommend for the new.
 The Presentation chapter is a simple data analysis website I built to explore data visually.